SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ```

 ###### 1.2.8.1 Netflix Dashboard
-Once you have made the changes described above, you can make use of the Netflix Hystrix Dashboard by following the instructions below.
+Once you have made the changes described above, you can then make use of the Netflix Hystrix Dashboard by following the instructions below.

-1. Clone the Hystrix dashboard. (https://github.com/spring-cloud-samples/hystrix-dashboard.git)
+1. Clone a Hystrix dashboard. (https://github.com/spring-cloud-samples/hystrix-dashboard.git)
 2. Go to the cloned directory (`hystix-dashboard`) and fire it up with `mvn spring-boot:run`.
 3. Open a browser and connect to the dashboard. (e.g. http://localhost:7979)
 4. In the first field, enter the endpoint in the application that is exposing the hystrix metrics. (e.g. http://localhost:5555/hystrix/hystrix.stream).